Table of Contents

 - Throbbing is intense or pulsing pain on one or more sides of the head.

-- Post-migraine symptoms include mood change, excessive tiredness, confusion, pain with sudden movement)
+- Post-migraine symptoms include mood change, excessive tiredness, confusion, and pain with sudden movement)

 What Are the Causes of Migraines?

-Migraine is a different type of headache.
-It is a genetic neurological disease that interplays between the pain neurons in the brain and the blood vessels.
+Migraines are a different type of headache.
+It is a genetic neurological disease that interacts between the pain neurons in the brain and the blood vessels.
 Also, it can be triggered by different factors, stimuli, conditions, and foods.

 In addition, these triggers vary from person to person, with the most common including: